Crispin and Crispinian: Veneration

 The feast day of Saints Crispin and Crispinian is 25 October.
 Although this feast was removed from the Roman Catholic Church's universal liturgical calendar following the Second Vatican Council, the two saints are still commemorated on that day in the most recent edition of the Roman Church's martyrology.

-In the sixth century, a stately basilica was erected at Soissons over these saints' graves, and St. Eligius, a famous goldsmith, made a costly shrine for the head of St. Crispinian.
-Their remains were afterwards removed, partly by Charlemagne to Osnabrück, and partly to the church of San Lorenzo in Panisperna in Rome.
+In the sixth century, a stately basilica was erected over these saints' graves at Soissons, and St. Eligius, a famous goldsmith, made a costly shrine for the head of St. Crispinian.
+Their remains were afterwards removed by Charlemagne, partly to Osnabrück and partly to the church of San Lorenzo in Panisperna in Rome.

 They are the patron saints of cobblers, glove makers, lace makers, lace workers, leather workers, saddle makers, saddlers, shoemakers, tanners, and weavers.
-Especially in France, but also in England and in other parts of Europe, the festival of St Crispin was for centuries the occasion of solemn processions and merry-making, in which guilds of shoemakers took the chief part.
+Especially in France, but also in England and other parts of Europe, the festival of St Crispin was for centuries the occasion of solemn processions and merry-making, in which guilds of shoemakers took the chief part.

 Crispin and Crispinian are remembered in the Church of England with a commemoration on 25 October.

 Cultural references

 The Battle of Agincourt was fought on Saint Crispin's feastday.
+(The English tradition placed the twins at Canterbury rather than Gaul.)
 Shakespeare's St. Crispin's Day Speech (sometimes called the "Band Of Brothers" Speech) from his play Henry V has immortalized the day.
 Also, for the Midsummer's Day Festival in the third act of Die Meistersinger, Wagner has the shoemakers' guild enter singing a song of praise to St. Crispin.

-A 16th century legend links them to the town of Faversham, Kent, England.
+A 16th-century legend links them to the town of Faversham, Kent, England.
 A plaque at Faversham commemorates their association with the town.
 They are also celebrated in the name of the old pub "Crispin and Crispianus" at Strood in Kent.